 Fireworks Law Reminders

-Please review this flyer (PDF) to familiarize yourself with the Florida Law regarding fireworks.
+Please review Firework purchase information to familiarize yourself with the Florida Law.

 Attorney General's Office Issues Emergency Order on Synthetic Drugs

 On December 11, 2012 the Attorney General of Florida issued an Emergency Order adding certain chemicals to the schedule of substances controlled under Florida law.
 As of December 11, 2012 the synthetic drugs listed are classified as Schedule 1 controlled substances under Florida law.
 It is illegal to possess, purchase, sell or distribute Schedule 1 controlled substances.The document details the process by which law enforcement is handling these substances at this time.
 Questions should be directed to the Seminole County Sheriff's Office City/County Investigative Bureau at (407)665-6150 or the Florida Fusion Center at (850)410-8389.

 On April 10, 2013, Governor Scott signed into law CS/HB 155 (Chapter 2013-2, Laws of Florida).
 This legislation reaffirms that Internet Cafe and Sweepstakes adult arcades are not exempted by exceptions in the gambling laws for charitable or nonprofit organizations, laws permitting certain game promotions or sweepstakes, and/or laws authorizing skill-based games at arcade amusement centers.

 Never Leave Your Child in a Vehicle!